ZSyed512/Rental_Prediction_Lab/README.md

 # rental-pricing-explore

-Credit to the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) for this template.
-To complete this project, delete all template text (save for the headers) and fill in your own information.

-Begin reading `instructions.md` to get started.

 ## Project Intro/Objective
-The purpose of this project is to analyze and predict a dataset to determine how much a client should charge for their property.
+The purpose of this project is to analyze and predict a dataset to determine how much a client should charge for their property in Taipei City.
 This involves three main steps including exploring the data, cleaning the data and finally performing a simple linear regression on the model

 ### Methods Used
 * Inferential Statistics